-- To provide interpretative reports of coagulation assay results based on the patient history and recent clinical course. - To use case-based learning as a tool for additional insight into the basis of blood-related diseases.
-A study guide with case-based presentations and questions is available. - To locate, appraise, and assimilate pertinent evidence from scientific studies. - To demonstrate effective problem solving skills in diagnosis of blood-related disease.
+- To provide interpretative reports of coagulation assay results based on the patient history and recent clinical course. - To use case-based learning as a tool for additional insight into the basis of blood-related diseases. - To locate, appraise, and assimilate pertinent evidence from scientific studies. - To demonstrate effective problem-solving skills in the diagnosis of blood-related disease.